LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/reading/js-in-react/index.md

 ### Working with Props and JS
 //TODO: format as relref link

 If you recall from the [PREVIOUS CHAPTER](react-lsn1/reading/components/#functional-components), props are arguments passed to and between functions.
-We can use anything as a prop, since props is a naming convention.
+We can use anything as a prop, since props are placeholders.

 We can use props to pass data between components.